 NATS quoted a study which suggested every extra minute over the ocean equates to about £51, or \$70.
-It might not be the most radical change, but it is a step towards further improving the efficiency for operators, and ultimately to reducing fuel burn and CO2 emissions with it.
+It might not be the most radical change, but it is a step towards further improving the efficiency for operators, and ultimately to reducing fuel burn.